Skip to main content

 • approve / transfer (Identity): Bob decrypts \( E_{\text{bob}} \) and obtains \( M \); combined with off-chain identity_data delivery and the check \( H(\text{identity\_data}) \cdot G = M \), he learns Alice's real identity with cryptographic assurance.

-• Wormhole SNARK (Wormhole): The source-to-destination binding is the same Chaum-Pedersen statement, lifted inside a SNARK.
-Theorem 4's soundness lifts directly: a SNARK-verified instance of the Chaum-Pedersen relation implies the same extractable witness relation, so the burn and mint credentials share \( M \).
-Identity laundering through the wormhole is therefore infeasible.
+• A-spend predicate (Notes): The recipient-to-depositor binding in addressed Notes (flavors A1 and A2) is the same Chaum-Pedersen statement, lifted inside a SNARK.
+Theorem 4's soundness lifts directly: a SNARK-verified instance of the Chaum-Pedersen relation implies the same extractable witness relation, so the mint-time recipient credential \( E_{\text{note}} \) and the spend-time depositor credential \( E_{\text{dep}}^{(\text{reg})} \) share \( M \) (formalized as Theorem 8 in Part IV).
+Identity laundering through the note pool is therefore infeasible.

 • Identity Guardians (approveFor, recovery, cosigning): The Schnorr proof of knowledge of \( sk \) is a one-statement specialization of the above (only (S1) with a Fiat-Shamir binding to \( (\texttt{msg.sender}, \texttt{principal}) \)).
 Theorems 3-5 apply verbatim with the second and third statements dropped.